 WHEN MAKING BUSINESS PURCHASES ONLINE:

-Business Name: Be sure to use your business name EXACTLY as it appears in your D&B report, since many suppliers and creditors verify business information from new account set ups directly through the DNBi Risk Management system.
+Business Name: Be sure to use your business name EXACTLY as it appears in your D&B report, since many suppliers and creditors verify business information from new account set ups directly through the D&B's system.

 Contact Info: Address and phone number also needs to match the D&B report, even any abbreviations and punctuation.

 Shipping Address: Most suppliers, even prepaid ones, don't like to ship to virtual offices, PO Boxes, or personal mail-drop locations due to increased potential for fraud.
-Remember, their ultimate goal is to make you a repeat customer, and potentially an invoiced customer, so they need to be able to verify your business is trustworthy and verifiable.
+Remember, their ultimate goal is to make you a repeat customer, and potentially an invoiced customer, so they need to be able to verify your business.

 Billing address: Unless your D&B report shows a separate billing address, then the billing address on your bank and/or credit cards should match the physical address.
 If there is any discrepancy, the supplier may choose to err on the side of caution and keep your company as a "prepaid-only" customer.

 Payment method: If you are using a personal bank account, debit or credit card when paying for your purchase, it is less likely to get added as a business transaction in the company's D&B report.
-Remember — D&B is capable of skirting normal Fair Credit Reporting Act requirements simply because they do not allow PERSONAL transactions into the BUSINESS credit report.
+Remember — D&B works hard to make sure PERSONAL transactions don't get entered into the BUSINESS credit report.

 WATCH YOUR REPORT!
 If you see an inquiry come through a couple days after you make your first purchase, there is a high likelihood you will see a payment flow automatically into your report within 30 days.
-If you sign up for D&B's free CreditSignal service, you'll get alerted when inquiries post to your D&B file.
+If you've signed up for D&B's free CreditSignal service, you'll get alerted when inquiries post to your D&B file.